 - Open surgery––an incision is made directly in the bladder and the stones are removed

 Kidney stones are small, hard deposits made of minerals and acid salts.
-In many cases, the stones form when urine becomes concentrated, which allow the minerals and salts to stick together.
+In many cases, the stones form when urine becomes concentrated, which allows the minerals and salts to stick together.
 While passing kidney stones can be painful, the stones typically leave no damage behind.

 Risk factors for developing kidney stones include: